briantist/galactory/README.md

                         The URL of the path in Artifactory where collections are stored.
                         [env var: GALACTORY_ARTIFACTORY_PATH]
   --artifactory-api-key ARTIFACTORY_API_KEY
                         If set, is the API key used to access Artifactory.
+If set with artifactory-access-token, this value will not be used.
                         [env var: GALACTORY_ARTIFACTORY_API_KEY]
+  --artifactory-access-token ARTIFACTORY_ACCESS_TOKEN
+                        If set, is the Access Token used to access Artifactory.
+If set with artifactory-api-key, this value will be used and the API key will be ignored.
+                        [env var: GALACTORY_ARTIFACTORY_ACCESS_TOKEN]
-  --use-galaxy-key      If set, uses the Galaxy token as the Artifactory API key.
+  --use-galaxy-key      If set, uses the Galaxy token sent in the request as the Artifactory auth.
+DEPRECATED: This
+                        option will be removed in v0.11.0.
+Please use --use-galaxy-auth going forward.
                         [env var: GALACTORY_USE_GALAXY_KEY]
+  --use-galaxy-auth     If set, uses the Galaxy token sent in the request as the Artifactory auth.
+                        [env var: GALACTORY_USE_GALAXY_AUTH]
+  --galaxy-auth-type {api_key,access_token}
+                        Auth received via a Galaxy request should be interpreted as this type of auth.
+                        [env var: GALACTORY_GALAXY_AUTH_TYPE]
   --prefer-configured-key
-                        If set, prefer the confgured Artifactory key over the Galaxy token.
+                        If set, prefer the confgured Artifactory auth over the Galaxy token.
+                        DEPRECATED: This option will be removed in v0.11.0.
+                        Please use --prefer-configured-auth going forward.
                         [env var: GALACTORY_PREFER_CONFIGURED_KEY]
+  --prefer-configured-auth
+                        If set, prefer the confgured Artifactory auth over the Galaxy token.
+                        [env var: GALACTORY_PREFER_CONFIGURED_AUTH]
   --publish-skip-configured-key
-                        If set, publish endpoint will not use a configured key, only Galaxy token.
+                        If set, publish endpoint will not use configured auth, only auth included in a Galaxy request.
+                        DEPRECATED: This option will be removed in v0.11.0.
+                        Please use --publish-skip-configured-auth going forward.
                         [env var: GALACTORY_PUBLISH_SKIP_CONFIGURED_KEY]
+  --publish-skip-configured-auth
+                        If set, publish endpoint will not use configured auth, only auth included in a Galaxy request.
+                        [env var: GALACTORY_PUBLISH_SKIP_CONFIGURED_AUTH]
   --log-file LOG_FILE   If set, logging will go to this file instead of the console.
                         [env var: GALACTORY_LOG_FILE]
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}